How serious a health problem is smoking?

 Yes, for the following reasons:

-- Smoking can interfere with medicines used to treat high blood pressure.
+- Smoking can affect medicines used to treat high blood pressure.
 Uncontrolled or poorly controlled high blood pressure is a leading cause of kidney disease.

-- Smoking slows the blood flow to vital organs like the kidneys and can worsen already existing kidney disease.
+- Smoking slows the blood flow to important organs like the kidneys and can make kidney disease worse.

 Is smoking a problem for people with high blood pressure?